kevinha298/-simple-auth-django-rest-api/README.md

     }
 }

-# Add "'rest_framework'," in the "INSTALLED_APPS" section of the ./djangoapp/MainApp/settings.py file.
+12) In the "INSTALLED_APPS" section of the ./djangoapp/MainApp/settings.py file, add the following line:
+'rest_framework',

-# In the ./djangoapp/MainApp/settings.py file do the followings:
+13) In the ./djangoapp/MainApp/settings.py file do the following on the top: import os

--- Add "import os" on the top
--- Update "SECRET_KEY" variable as:
+14) In the ./djangoapp/MainApp/settings.py file update "SECRET_KEY" variable as following:
 SECRET_KEY = os.environ.get('SECRET_KEY')

--- Update "DEBUG" variable as:
+15) In the ./djangoapp/MainApp/settings.py file update "DEBUG" variable as following:
 DEBUG = bool(int(os.environ.get('DEBUG', 0)))

--- Add "ALLOWED_HOSTS" variable as:
+16) In the ./djangoapp/MainApp/settings.py file add "ALLOWED_HOSTS" variable as following:
 ALLOWED_HOSTS.extend(
     filter(
         None,
         os.environ.get('ALLOWED_HOSTS', '').split(','),
     )
 )

-# Migrate django objects and connect to postgresql database
-docker-compose run app python manage.py migrate
+17) Migrate django objects and connect to postgresql database: docker-compose run app python manage.py migrate

-# Start up docker-compose:
-docker-compose up
+18) Start up docker containers: docker-compose up

-# Open another terminal session for the following instructions (get into the app service of the django_app container to create a super user).
-docker-compose exec app sh
+19) Open another terminal session for the following instructions (get into the app service of the django_app container to create a super user). docker-compose exec app sh

-python manage.py createsuperuser

-# Enter username

-# Enter user email address

-# Enter user password
+20) Once inside the app service of the django_app container, create a super user and enter username, email address, and password python manage.py createsuperuser

-# Go to admin site
+21) Go to admin site to test:
 http://127.0.0.1:8000/admin

-# Enter username and password for admin to test
+22) Enter username and password for admin to test

-# To rebuild image created above after making some changes:
+23) To rebuild image created above after making any change to the containers in the docker-compose.yml file: docker-compose build
-docker-compose build